lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ~~~
 {: #fig-externalmu-ml-dsa-internal title="Internal steps of ExternalMu-ML-DSA"}

+There are some implementation considerations and security specific to the ExternalMu mode that are worth discussion.

+An additional implementation consideration imposed by ExternalMu-ML-DSA is the requirement to provide the public key, or its prehash, to the `ExternalMu-DL-DSA.Prehash()` routine.
+This is different from conventional pre-hashing which only requires the message and the hash function as input.
+This may impose additional implementation burden in order for the client that is performing the pre-hash to first obtain the public key prior to invoking the pre-hash routine.
+Implementions are RECOMMENDED to expose interfaces for both ML-DSA and ExternalMu-ML-DSA so that applications can manage themselves the tradeoff between ExternalMu pre-hashing when they have the public key available, and pure ML-DSA which requires streaming the entire message into the cryptographic module.

+Security-wise, during the signing operation of pure (or "one-step") ML-DSA, the cryptographic module extracts the public key hash `tr` from the secret key object, and thus there is no possibility of mismatch between `tr` and `sk`.
+In ExternalMu-ML-DSA, the public key or its hash needs to be provided to the `Prehash()` routine indpedendly of the secret key, and while the exact mechanism by which it is delivered will be implementation-specific, it does open a windown for mismatches between `tr` and `sk`.
+First, this will produce a signature which will fail to verify under the intended public key since a compliant `Verify()` routine will independently compute `tr` from the public key.
+Second, a malicious or tricked signer could potentially produce a signature which validates under a different public key, which violates an implicit security assumption of the ML-DSA algorithm.
+Note however that HashML-DSA equally violates this security assumption, and in this regard, ExternalMu-ML-DSA is still superior to HashML-DSA.
+Implementors SHOULD to pay careful attention to how the public key or its hash is delivered to the `ExternalMu-ML-DSA.Prahash()` routine, and from where they are sourcing this data.

+See {{sec-disallow-hash}} for additional discussion of why HashML-DSA is disallowed.

 # IANA Considerations

 For the ASN.1 module in {asn1}, IANA is requested to assign an object